SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ![enter image description here](https://i.imgflip.com/a734qr.jpg)

 ---
 We also made everyone fill feedback forms where they talked about their moderator, their teammates, and their experience.
 This was very interesting to read, but often incomplete because a lot of people didn't remember names.
-Feedback is cool because recruits feel like they affect the way the soc is run, and also allows the debsoc to change course if something has caused harm.
+Feedback is cool because recruits feel like they affect the way the soc is run, and also allows the Debsoc to change course if something has been quite a hindrance.

 ### Round 3